eslint-functional/eslint-plugin-functional/docs/rules/prefer-readonly-type.md

 ### `ignoreCollections`

 A boolean to specify if checking for `readonly` should apply to mutable collections (Array, Tuple, Set, and Map).
 Helpful for migrating from tslint-immutable to this plugin. `false` by default.

-Examples of **incorrect** code for the `{ "ignoreCollections": false }` option:
+#### ❌ Incorrect

 <!-- eslint-skip -->